lbnl-science-it/OOD_training_Feb2023/OOD_trainining_7Feb.md

 Email:hpcshelp@lbl.gov
 ```
 **Step 5:** : Account creation
 HPCS team creates a user account on Lawrencium Super cluster.
-No action required from users.
+Users can check status of their account on MyLRC portal.

 ---
 **Step 6:**  Confirmation and Additional Information